Colorectal cancer: detected early, cured 9 times out of 10

 • Increase consumption of vegetables, fruit and fiber-rich foods.

-• Stop smoking and avoid alcohol.
+• Quit smoking and avoid alcohol.

 Publication date :